KickCellarDoor/KickCellarDoor.github.io/pages/people.md

 Prof. Dongpu Cao is the Director of Waterloo Cognitive Autonomous Driving (CogDrive) Lab at the University of Waterloo.
 He is an Associate Professor in the Department of Mechanical and Mechatronics Engineering.
 Before joining Waterloo in Jan, 2018, Prof. Cao was a full-time faculty member at the Cranfield University (2014-2017) and the Lancaster University (2011-2014) in the UK.

 Prof. Cao has published over 180 papers and 2 books in the fields of vehicle dynamics/control, driver cognition, driver-automation collaboration, automated driving and cognitive autonomous driving.
-Please refer to Google Scholar for detailed publications (https://scholar.google.ca/citations?hl=en&user=ss0bqPYAAAAJ&view_op=list...).

 Prof. Cao received the SAE Arch T. Colwell Merit Award in 2012, and three Best Paper Awards from the ASME and IEEE conferences.
 His research has been funded by Canada NSERC, UK EPSRC, EU Horizon 2020, Innovate UK, Ontario Research Fund, Automotive Partnership Canada and various industrial partners.